Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JM24GmqDQ8M.md

 ### Transcript

-> is it useful to sign, mine sam or at the moment not really i mean i suppose you can just stockpile it i don't really know if that helps that much
+> is it useful to sign, mine sam or at the moment not really I mean I suppose you can just stockpile it I don't really know if that helps that much